MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-7.md

 ## Reset credentials storing output in a variable

 To avoid storing credentials in your log file, use the `--query` parameter to store output in a variable.
-When testing, use the `echo` command to see the output of your variable, but understand that `echo` writes to the log.
+When testing, use the `echo` command to see the value of your variable, but understand that `echo` writes to the log.

 Reset a service principal credential with a password.